VincentBlase/LAK-for-active-constraint-clustering/README.md

 We recommand to download files on python 3.10.4 (Should work with other versions)

 ## Usage
-Active clustering with pairwise constraint
+Active clustering with pairwise constraints

 ## License
 For open source projects, say how it is licensed.